 Now as an ITC property, you expect impeccable service and sustainable luxury and you get it.
 You get all that you expect in a resort that is a destination in itself like various sporting facilities and evening performances.
 The location in the middle of backwaters is like an icing on the cake.
 Being in Kerala, it also presents the local flavor in every possible way.
 Like a boat filled with spices in the lobby, the temple wall murals in the rooms, Kathakali dolls at the entrance.
 So let me tell you what stands out over and above these expectations.

 Original traditional Travancore cottages

-Two old but original cottages built in wood have been ported within the precincts of this resort.
+Two old but original cottages built in the wood have been ported within the precincts of this resort.
 They are being maintained in their original style.
 They are called Anchal and Erattupeta based on the villages that they originally belonged to.
 About 300 and 200 years old relatively.
 You enter them through a wooden courtyard with wooden chairs to relax in.
 The interiors are dark.
 And except small alterations like Television and coffee makers the look and feel make you feel as if you are in a different era and truly in Kerala.
 The washrooms are outside and must be approached through a narrow door.
 I felt this might be a bit scary at night.
 But then this is the way houses used to be a few centuries back.

 The concept of attached toilets belongs to our generation.
 Carved wooden ceilings continue to intrigue you while you are there.
 The huge shining brass locks make you wonder if they would have attracted the thieves and then try to keep them away.